UFMG-Organizacao-de-Disciplinas/DCC831-TECC_Grandes_Modelos_de_Linguagem/Files/Anotações/06-gpt.md

-# Aula XX - Professor: Rodrygo/Anísio
+# Aula 06 - Professor: Rodrygo

 ## Conteúdo